M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ## Branch Overview: jh-cloud

-This branch contains the **cloud infrastructure** for the Ragnar TTRPG Platform, designed and implemented by **Stefano Sciacovelli** ([GitHub Profile](https://github.com/M04ph3u2)).
-It provides a scalable, secure, and automated solution for online storage and collaboration using Nextcloud, Nginx, and Certbot.
+This branch contains the **cloud infrastructure** for the Ragnar TTRPG Platform, originally designed to support file sharing, asset management, and collaborative features for an innovative digital tabletop role-playing game platform.
+The infrastructure was built to provide scalable, secure cloud storage and collaboration capabilities that would enhance both online and in-person gaming experiences through integrated digital tools.

+**Project Context**: This cloud infrastructure was developed as part of the broader vision to create a comprehensive TTRPG platform that would revolutionize how players interact with game content, share campaign materials, and collaborate on character development.
+When the ambitious scope of the complete commercial platform proved challenging within available resources, this cloud infrastructure was preserved to demonstrate enterprise-level cloud architecture and containerized deployment practices.

+**Implementation**: Designed and implemented solely by **Stefano Sciacovelli** ([GitHub Profile](https://github.com/M04ph3u2)), this infrastructure showcases advanced Docker orchestration, automated SSL management, and production-ready cloud services integration using Nextcloud, Nginx, and Certbot.

 ## 🏗️ Cloud Architecture Overview